avinal/avinal.github.io/content/blogs/hrt-interview-1.rst

 :tags: HRT, hudsonrivertrading, interview, internship
 :slug: hrt-interview-1
 :category: blog
+:summary: I applied for **Systems Internship - Summer 2021** back in December 2020 at `Hudson River Trading <https://www.hudsonrivertrading.com>`_ , New York....Questions were clear and of medium level.
+But they were designed in such a way that you must know the basics before you could attempt.

 I applied for **Systems Internship - Summer 2021** back in December 2020 at `Hudson River Trading <https://www.hudsonrivertrading.com>`_ , New York.
 The internship description was: -